nick29581/rfcs/text/0000-match-ergonomics.md

 2. If the reference encountered is `&mut T`: if the current binding mode is `&T`, it should remain `&T`.
 Otherwise, set the current binding mode to `&mut T`.

+I think the above could be clearer - not clear to me what "the reference" is or what the "current binding more" is.
+I think you need to specify what is being iterated over and how.

 ```
                         Start